dmyersturnbull/tyrannosaurus/README.md

 This will also use `setup.py check` to verify that the `setup.py` is valid.
 And of course, it will complain if it detects errors with other files.

-##### The initial project structure
+### The project skeleton

-When you run `tyrannosaurus new`, you'll get a project structure that looks a lot like Tyrannosaurus' own.
+When you run `tyrannosaurus new`, you’ll get a project structure that looks a lot like Tyrannosaurus’ own.
-Just delete any config files you don't want.
+Just delete any config files you don’t want.

 The initial structure was designed to keep configurable metadata in `metadata.py`.
 The major advantage is that code can get this information without resorting to any trickery.